There are a number of different resources and services available to help keep our community safe and provide support to community members.

 The role of the York University Ombudsperson is to provide an impartial and confidential service to assist current members of York University (students, faculty and staff) who have been unable to resolve their concerns about University authorities application of York University policies, procedures and/or practices.

-Sexual Violence Response Office is the recommended first point of contact for survivors who have experienced sexual violence and will support all members of the York Community, including students, staff, and faculty.
+The Centre for Sexual Violence Response Support and Education is the recommended first point of contact for survivors who have experienced sexual violence and will support all members of the York Community, including students, staff, and faculty.
 The Office can outline complaint processes, academic/workplace accommodations, supports, and resources available.

-If someone discloses an instance of sexual violence, direct or offer to accompany them to the Sexual Violence Response Office (W128 Bennett Centre for Student Services, 416-736-5211, firstname.lastname@example.org).
+If someone discloses an instance of sexual violence, direct or offer to accompany them to the Office at 301 York Lanes, 416-736-5211, firstname.lastname@example.org).

 Sexual Assault Survivors Support Line and Leadership (SASSL) The Sexual Assault Survivor's Support Line and Leadership (SASSL) provides unbiased and non-judgmental peer support and referrals to survivors of sexual violence 24/7.